Our top pick for

 Find out more about how you can short Barclays stock.

-Barclays PLC, through its subsidiaries, provides various financial products and services in the United Kingdom, other European countries, the Americas, Africa, the Middle East, and Asia.
+Barclays PLC, through its subsidiaries, provides various financial products and services in the United Kingdom, rest of Europe, the Americas, Africa, the Middle East, and Asia.
 The company operates through Barclays UK and Barclays International divisions.
 It offers financial services, such as retail banking, credit cards, wholesale banking, investment banking, wealth management, and investment management services.
 The company also engages in securities dealing activities; and issues credit cards.
 The company was formerly known as Barclays Bank Limited and changed its name to Barclays PLC in January 1985.
-Barclays PLC was founded in 1690 and is headquartered in London, the United Kingdom.
+Barclays PLC was founded in 1690 and is headquartered in London, the United Kingdom. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.